Aveygo/AstroSleuth/results/tips.md

 ### TLDR

 1. Manually reduce the input image size and upscale twice to get better results
-2. AstroSleuthV1 generally works better for smoother results, V2 for anything else
-3. Don't be afraid to add noise or blur the input image to potentially improve results
+2. Don't be afraid to add noise or blur the input image to potentially improve results
-4. Diffraction spikes are almost always troublesome

-## Tips, Tricks & Issues
+3. For NEXT, set the strength of the conditioning to 1, detail to 1, stars to 0.

+## Conditioning

+Experiments with NEXT and conditioning are ongoing.
+My current advice is to set the strength of the conditioning to 1, details to 1 and stars to 0, however, I typically see that trying to remove stars also removes *some* detail.
+I also am not sure if I will keep/update these embeddings for better alternatives, or (more likely) add more options.
+For now though, this is mostly unexplored for **you** to experiment on a per-image basis.

+## Crushing

 The model that tries to improve the image is trained on really noisy and blurry inputs.
 If the input image is too clean, you may get artifacts and sub-par performance.
 That is why I recommended making the image *worse* by manually adding blur/noise/downscaling with an image processing tool such as gimp or photoshop.